MGD1981/shopkeep/docs/devplan.md

 #To Do

 - Create console-based dev menu for shop actions to act as starting point (make sure will be able to translate into a graphical system)
+- Create mapping system and system to display map (ANSI, possibly to be replaced with real graphics)
+	- How big should shop grid be?
+	- Movable view when player gets close to screen boundary
 - Determine turn-based or time-based system (mixed?)
+	- If motion every tick, how responsive will keyboard movement be?
+	- Time passes at motion, or when sitting at counter and pressing button?
 - Flesh out concept of adventure locations
 - Flesh out concept of resource locations
 - Flesh out concept of new hero generation